 Yanco Creek Modernisation Project

-Water Infrastructure NSW is investigating two projects within the Yanco Creek system as part of the Sustainable Diversion Limit Adjustment Measures (SDLAM) program:
+Water Infrastructure NSW is investigating two projects within the Yanco Creek System as part of the Sustainable Diversion Limit Adjustment Measures (SDLAM) program including the:

 - Yanco Creek Offtake Project.

-The Yanco Creek Modernisation Project is investigating the modernisation of infrastructure to enable smarter use of water in the Yanco Creek system – including Yanco, Billabong, Colombo and Forest creeks.
+The Yanco Creek Modernisation Project (YCMP) is investigating the modernisation of infrastructure to enable smarter use of water in the Yanco Creek System – including Yanco, Billabong, Colombo and Forest Creeks.

 What is the Yanco Creek Modernisation Project?

-The Yanco Creek Modernisation Project (YCMP) is a series of initiatives that aim to improve water management as part of commitments within the Sustainable Diversion Limit Adjustment Mechanism (SDLAM) program.
+The Yanco Creek Modernisation Project is a series of initiatives aiming to improve water management as part of commitments within the Sustainable Diversion Limit Adjustment Mechanism (SDLAM) program.

 The SDLAM program is being delivered by the NSW Government with funding provided by the Australian Government under the Murray-Darling Basin Plan.